pavan-kumar-bs/SQL_Data_WareHouse_Project/README.md

 - Business Intelligence Solutions
 - Learning new data tools and technologies

-Feel free to connect with me on [LinkedIn](www.linkedin.com/in/pavan-kumar-69a246172) or check out my projects here on GitHub!
+Feel free to connect with me on **LinkedIn:** [www.linkedin.com/in/pavan-kumar-69a246172](https://www.linkedin.com/in/pavan-kumar-69a246172) or check out my projects here on GitHub!